 Students with any medical condition, which within the school setting may expose others to disease, or contagious and infectious conditions may be excluded from school and referred for medical diagnosis and treatment.
 Additional information concerning this may be obtained from the school nurse.

-Before a child may return to school after an absence due to such condition, parents and students may be required to submit medical evidence that their child has recovered sufficiently to prevent exposing others.
+Parents are required to submit medical documentation from their physician that their child has recovered sufficiently to prevent exposing others.

 ^{}Scoliosis is a deformity of the spine that usually manifests itself in this age group.

 Physical Education